davidmoten/sgb-decoder/README.md

 Producing a programming library that decodes an SGB detection message is a non-trivial task that has one important risk: **correctness**.
 As a developer how do I confirm that my code correctly decodes all variations of SGB detection messages?
 Writing unit tests still has the risk that my *interpretation* of the specification might not match the intent of the specification.

 A suggestion for the creators of the SGB encoding specification is that they share a Compliance Kit which is a list of beacon detection messages in hex form together with the corresponding decoded human readable version of the detection message in some *canonical form*.
 If this were the case then no matter what language a decoder was written in full test coverage of that decoder would be guaranteed by consuming the (comprehensive) Compliance Kit test data.
-An example of one item in the Compliance Kit would be the pair below:
+An example of one test in the Compliance Kit would be the pair below:

 Ground Segment Representation Hex
 ```